Smile (The Beach Boys album): Modular approach and stylistic range

+While tracks such as "Heroes and Villains" and "Surf's Up" approached traditional verse-chorus frameworks, others were shorter vignettes, and due to the fragmented, incomplete nature of the recordings, the boundaries between individual songs remain ambiguously defined.
 The mid-1960s tape-editing process required physically cutting and splicing reels, a method that proved unsustainable for compiling a full-length album.
 Mark Linett, who engineered Wilson's recordings after the 1980s, argued Wilson's modular approach exceeded the limitations of pre-digital technology, given the "infinite" permutations for assembling fragments.
 Brother Records archive manager Alan Boyd concurred, calling it "probably an unbearably arduous, difficult and tedious task".

-Genre and range of material

-I'd call it contemporary American music, not rock 'n' roll.
-Rock 'n' roll is such a worn out phrase.
-It's just contemporary American.